iterative/dvc.org/content/docs/studio/user-guide/teams.md

 ## Roles

 Team members or collaborators can have the View, Edit or Admin roles.
-Viewers have read-only access to the views created by other team members.
-Editors can create and edit the team's views.
-And admins have full access to the team's views and settings.
+Viewers have read-only access to the projects created by other team members.
+Editors can create and edit the team's projects.
+And admins have full access to the team's projects and settings.
 They can add (invite) and remove collaborators as well as change team settings such as cloud credentials (data remotes).

 Iterative Studio does not have the concept of an `Owner` role.
 The user who